-Students with a GPA of 3.5 or above at the end of a semester are placed on the Dean's List.
+Students who enrolled in a minimum of 4 units in a semester and earned a GPA of 3.5 or above at the end of a semester are placed on the Dean's List.
 This status is noted on each student's academic record.